mshamir11/mshamir11.github.io/docs/_coverpage.md

 </h1>

->  Hi Folks, I'm Mohamed Shamir
+>  Hi Folks, I'm Shamir
 - Here, you would be able to find some of the tools and technics which I had explored recently.
 Thank you for visiting!.

 [Github](http://github.com/mshamir11)